ESCOMP/mizuRoute/docs/source/Control_file.rst

 Control file is a text file, defining all the model configurations such as simulation time, file names and directories, routing option etc.
 Variables in control file, referred to as contriol variables, are read in the beginning of the code (see ``./build/src/read_control.f90``) and saved in fortran public variable specified by tag (inside <> in table) (see ``./build/src/public_var.f90``).
-Some of such public varialbes have some default values, but most of them are not defined.
+Some of public varialbes have default values, but most of them are not defined.
-Some of undefined variables need to be defined in control file, depending on the simulation options.
+Some of undefined variables need to be defined in control file, depending on user's simulation option.
-Other defined variables that have their default values (e.g., history variable names) can be also included in control file to overwrite the values.
+Control variables that have their default values (e.g., history variable names) can be also included in control file to overwrite the values.
 The order of variables in the control file does not matter.
-However, grouping variables into similar themes is recommended for readibility.
+However, grouping variables into similar themes is recommended for better readibility.

 Example of control file is given in ``./route/settings/SAMPLE.control`` or see Examples at bottom of this page.

 Some of rules to keep in mind are:

 * Exclamation mark is for comment and after exclamation make is ignored for reading.
-* Format: <tag>    variable    ! comments
+* Format: ``<tag>    variable    ! comments``
 * tag is Fortran variable name and cannot be changed and have to be enclosed by <>
 * need ! after variable, otherwise getting error.
 * DO NOT include empty lines.
 You will get a runtime error.